mnaberez/vc1541dos/README.md

 ## Usage

-VC-1541-DOS is implemented as a BASIC wedge.
+VC-1541-DOS provides a BASIC wedge.
 Install it with `sys 40960` and it will show:

 ```text
 vc-1541-dos/80